-He extended his NDE coating inspection focus internationally at GKN Aerospace Engines Sweden, where he implemented an eddy current-based thickness probe for contact thickness measurement of ceramic thermal barrier coating (TBC) layers applied to a range of FeCrAlY and NiCoCrAlY metallic bond coats and Fe, Ni, and Ti-based substrates.
-Additionally, Dr. Smith supported statistical process control and process engineering for commercial aerospace-, land-, and sea-based power generation gas turbines in the development of testing reduction plans, to reduce QC/QA test burdens, and supported coating failure analysis on critical systems.
+He extended his NDE coating inspection focus internationally at GKN Aerospace Engines Sweden, where he implemented an eddy current-based thickness probe for contact thickness measurement of complex geometry ceramic thermal barrier coating (TBC) layers applied to a range of FeCrAlY and NiCoCrAlY metallic bond coats and Fe, Ni, and Ti-based substrates.
+Additionally, Dr. Smith supported statistical process control and process engineering for commercial aerospace-, land-, and sea-based power generation gas turbines in the development of test reduction plans, to reduce QC/QA test burdens, and supported failure analysis on critical systems.

 Dr. Smith’s materials graduate work focused on mechanical property characterization of thermal spray and cold spray coating systems.
 Externally facing, he heavily supported an Army Futures Command program developing temperature-resistant diesel piston coatings for improved power generation on track vehicles.
 Additionally, he supported process parameter development and mechanical testing for aerospace original equipment manufacturer (OEM) components, such as Al2O3 clearance coatings in turbine compressor sections and WC-CoCr and CrC-NiCr hard-chrome alternative materials in landing gear struts, where resistance to fatigue and impact-based damage was a primary concern.